 Pre-College Summer Academy

-This summer, Villanova University is offering an exciting new 100% online program for high school students who may have had summer plans change in light of COVID-19.
-The Pre-College Summer Academy is an innovative, engaging pre-college academic experience.
-The courses, designed and taught by Villanova faculty, are specifically relevant to rising 10th, 11th and 12th grade high school students who will be applying to college in the next couple of years.
-Each course also benefits from a current Villanova Student Fellow, who helps lead academic and community-building activities.
+Villanova University's Pre-College Summer Academy is an innovative, engaging pre-college academic experience for high school students, 100% online.
+Designed and taught by Villanova faculty, this program is open to students age 13 and above - typically rising 10th, 11th and 12th graders who will be applying to college in the next couple of years.
+Each course has the benefit of a current Villanova Student Fellow, who helps lead academic and community-building activities.
 Upon completion of the course(s), students will earn a certificate.

 Offered in two-week sessions, each fully online course will allow students to: